Welcome to DMAC!

 We believe God the Holy Spirit changes our hearts to be more like Jesus, calling and equipping us to lay down our lives for the sake of others.
 We trust the Spirit moves powerfully today as he did in the early Church.

-In-person worship weekly, including children's Sunday School for K-5th gradeLive prayer and worship online throughout the weekOnline prayer meeting weekly via Zoom for SunnyslopeBread & other food distributed to the needy in our Sunnyslope neighborhood weeklyWomen's group for social and spiritual growthSmall groups for connection & spiritual supportBenevolence fund to help the church members and others in need
+In-person worship weekly, including children's Sunday School for K-5th gradeLive prayer and worship online throughout the weekOnline prayer meeting weekly via Zoom for SunnyslopeBread & other food distributed to the needy in our Sunnyslope neighborhood weeklyWomen's group for social and spiritual growthSmall groups for connection & spiritual supportSupport for local and global missions effortsBenevolence fund to help the church members and others in need

 What we believe

-The core of what we believe the Bible teaches is found in the Nicene Creed, an ancient and universal statement of orthodox Christian faith:
+Our core beliefs are found in the Nicene Creed, an ancient and universal statement of the Christian faith:

 We believe in one God, the Father, the Almighty,